Things to Do in Tralee

 No trip to Ireland is complete without a visit to this awesome, 6th century, monastic site.
 Hardy monks lived in beehive huts on this island.
 Today it’s inhabited by Puffins and Gannets.
 Charter boats take you on the 8 mile trip to this UNESCO World Heritage Site.

-UPDATE: In mid to late 2015 the islands were used as one of the locations for filming of the upcoming instalment of the Star Wars Franchise.
+FUN FACT: In mid to late 2015 the islands were used as one of the locations for filming of the Star Wars Franchise – The Last Jedi.

 The Ring of Kerry

 The World famous Ring of Kerry is part of the mystical & unspoilt Ireland that has attracted visitors for hundreds of years.
-It’s spectacular beauty is beyond question and it is a natural centre for outdoor pursuits including golf, watersports , cycling, walking, riding and the very best fishing for salmon & trout.
+It’s spectacular beauty is beyond question and it is a natural centre for outdoor pursuits such as – golf, water-sports , cycling, walking, horse riding and the very best fishing for salmon & trout.
 The Ring of Kerry has some of the finest beaches in Europe that provide all the facilities for a traditional seaside holiday.

 The Gap of Dunloe